thmaz/AppB2C2/README.md

 # MusicBase

-Web application displaying Web Application using MVC pattern for a school project
+Web Application using MVC pattern for a school project